Skip to main content Skip to office menu Skip to footer

 Minor child.

-"Minor child" means an individual who has not attained the age of 18, residing with or under the guardianship of an adult applicant or program participant.
+"Minor child" means an individual under 18 years of age who resides with and is under the guardianship of an adult applicant or program participant.

 Subp.
 16.